 Depending on whether you have a "Simple" or "Nodes" type of progress bar, the options available in the drop-down list might look different, but here's an example of what items you can edit if you are using a "Nodes" type of bar:

-Now you can use the "Main Options" section of the left sidebar to change all "Incomplete icons" from the current progress bar:
+Now you can use the "Main Options" section of the left sidebar to change all "Progress icons" for this element:

 However, should you wish to edit each icon individually you simply have to click on the lock, which will automatically turn red - and this means it's unlocked for individual editing: